 Post-trip emails are an important part of your marketing toolbox.
 You can use them to make your customers feel appreciated, to encourage them to keep in touch via social media, and to invite them to share their thoughts by leaving a review.

 If you really want to make them feel loved, you can also send them off with a gift card.
 Create a batch of cards in low denominations to encourage people to book again, or offer a chance to win a card with more in exchange for a newsletter signup or social follow.
 Either way, you encourage an ongoing relationship with such a generous gesture.

 You do have to be careful, though.
 If you plan to request a review in your follow-up email, make sure it’s absolutely clear that there is no connection between the review and the gift card.
-Incentivized reviews are forbidden under TripAdvisor’s policies.
-Even if you use a self-managed review platform, customers will be rightfully skeptical of your company if they feel you pay for reviews.
+Incentivized reviews are forbidden under most review site policies.
+Even if you use a self-managed review platform, customers will be rightfully skeptical of your company if they believe that you pay for reviews.

-“Staycation” is no longer the buzzword it was in 2008, but it’s still a popular holiday habit, particularly in areas dealing with depressed economies or economic uncertainty.
+“Staycation” is no longer the buzzword it was a few years ago, but it’s still a popular holiday habit, particularly in times when we might not be free to travel as we wish.
 If this isn’t a particularly busy time of year for your company, why not encourage a little local tourism and make friends with influencers by sending gift cards out to nearby businesses?

 To avoid digging too far into your marketing budget, you might be tempted to set a tight price limit on your cards, but there’s an alternative: with Rezgo, you can create cards that can only be used to book specific inventory.
 Plan a fun event just for locals, one without too much overhead, and set a reasonable price — then give away gift cards that will cover that cost when booking that one item.

 You’ll motivate people to check out your business, create goodwill by giving away freebies, and encourage recommendations all at once.

 Play it smart